Summary

 Share blessings and clean water this Ramadan with Embrace Relief

 As you prepare for Ramadan, remember that proper hydration is not only allowed but also crucial for a fulfilling and healthy fasting experience.
 By integrating these tips into your daily routine, you can navigate the fasting hours with spiritual dedication and physical well-being.
 May this guide contribute to a Ramadan filled with blessings, reflection, and optimal hydration for you and your loved ones.
-If you’ve found this post helpful, we’d like now to ask you to share your own blessings with people in need.
+If you’ve found this post helpful, we’d like to ask you to share your own blessings with people in need.

 In Africa, more than 300 million people live without a reliable, safe source of drinking water.
 Many of these 300 million source their water from unprotected rivers, lakes, ponds and holes in the ground, meaning every drink could carry dangerous diseases.
 Imagine a full day’s fast without the satisfaction of that first sip of cold, crisp, refreshing clean water at iftar: this is how millions of people live every single day.

 Since 2013, Embrace Relief has sought to change this by building and reconstructing water wells throughout sub-Saharan Africa.
-Our wells are providing reliable clean water to more than 850,000 people in Chad, Cameroon, Nigeria, Tanzania, Uganda and Kenya, and the impact of these wells has been beyond description: significantly reduced levels of waterborne diseases, increased economic prosperity, and women and girls empowered to achieve in the classroom and in business.
+Our wells are providing reliable clean water to more than 1 million people in Chad, Cameroon, Nigeria, Tanzania, Uganda and Kenya, and the impact of these wells has been beyond description: significantly reduced levels of waterborne diseases, increased economic prosperity, and women and girls empowered to achieve in the classroom and in business.

 During this time of reflection and faith, we at Embrace Relief are asking for your help to bring clean water to even more communities in Africa.
 Donate to our Clean Water Initiative by using the form below, and share your blessings with some of our friends who most need them.